-Services that are covered for you What you must pay when you get these services Prior Authorization may be required.
+Services that are covered for you What you must pay when you get these services You pay 20% coinsurance per trip for air ambulance services.
+Prior Authorization may be required.
 Worldwide Emergency Transportation Coverage Coverage is provided for emergency transportation services received worldwide.
 (Worldwide refers to emergency care received outside of the United States and its territories).
 Emergency transportation must be provided by a licensed emergency transportation vehicle.
 You pay a \$90 copay per trip for worldwide emergency transportation services.
 There is a \$50,000 per year annual maximum for worldwide services, including worldwide emergency services, worldwide urgently needed services, and worldwide emergency transportation services combined.
 Annual routine physical exam Annual Routine Physical Exam includes comprehensive physical examination and evaluation of status of chronic diseases.
 Doesn't include lab tests, radiological diagnostic tests or non-radiological diagnostic tests or diagnostic tests.
 Additional cost share may apply to any lab or diagnostic testing performed during your visit, as described for each separate service in this Medical Benefits Chart.
 Annual Routine Physical Exam is limited to one each year.
-You pay a \$0 copay

-Annual wellness visit

-If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
+You pay a \$0 copay Annual wellness visit If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health There is no coinsurance, copayment, or deductible for the annual wellness visit. and risk factors.
 This is covered once every 12 months.
+Prior Authorization may be required.